opendefensecloud/artifact-conduit/docs/operator-manual/workflow-config.md

     name: oci-workflow-template
 ```

-The `Fragment` defines which `ArtifactType` is used.
+The `ArtifactWorkflow` defines which `ArtifactType` is used.
 In our case `oci` and therefore the controller will instantiate the `oci-workflow-template`.

-The two endpoints specified by the `Fragment` are compliant as the workflow does only support endpoints of the type `oci`.
+The two endpoints specified by the `ArtifactWorkflow` are compliant as the workflow does only support endpoints of the type `oci`.
 It is important to understand that there are both endpoint types and artifact types.

 The controller will verify the endpoints and retrieve the associated secrets.